 Behind every NightWatch is a story worth telling

 Our NightWatch stories come from people who have been affected by epilepsy.
-This is accompanied by fears, insecurity and the search for help to cope with daily life with this illness and to feel safe.
-In many cases NightWatch comes along as a daily sleep companion, next to good medical care.
+This illness is accompanied by fears, insecurity and the search for help to cope with daily life and to feel safe.
+In many cases, NightWatch is introduced as a daily sleep companion, in addition to good medical care.

 Share your own story

 One Family.
 Eleven kids.
 Seven NightWatch.
 Read their amazing story.

 The Linders from Germany have 11 children and 7 of them have untreatable epilepsy with nocturnal seizures.
 We visited the Linder family at home and report on the large family, which is a role model for liveliness, love and structured everyday coping.